 Climb the spirals of the Margaret Island Water Tower to reach its top for an amazing 360-degree view.
 Feel the breeze on your cheeks.
 The tank supplies water to all the businesses on the island, like the cafes, bars, management offices, restaurants, and hotels.
 The ground floor of the tower is a venue for art exhibitions and also the Budapest Summer Festival.

 Stroll across the wondrous gardens- the Rose Garden and the Japanese Garden.
-Begin with the English styled Rose Garden opposite the bath.
-The vast garden gets gorgeous in spring with colourful roses and other flowers.
+Begin with the English-styled Rose Garden opposite the bath.
+The vast garden gets gorgeous in spring with colorful roses and other flowers.
 There is also a Japanese Garden in the northern part of the island with lots of trees, smooth paving, statues, and a central pond with calm water and flowers.
 Strolling across instantly relaxes the mind and the body with the emanating Zen from the surroundings.

-Visiting the mini zoo is one of the most important things to do in Margaret Island.
+Visiting the mini zoo is one of the most important things to do on Margaret Island.
 The zoo has deer, rabbits, fowls, and other birds.
-This zoo is significant because in the medieval times the island was known as ‘Rabbit Island’ and had numerous animals on it.
+This zoo is significant because in medieval times the island was known as ‘Rabbit Island’ and had numerous animals on it.

 Soak into the history of the island through the 13th-century remains and the ruins of the Dominican Convent.
 Margit or Margaret was the princess of the island who discarded her earthy life and luxuries and became a nun to follow the path of enlightenment and selfless love.
 King Bela got the convent made for Margaret to reside in it.
 Among the things to do in Margaret Island walking through the Dominican Convent, Franciscan Monastery, Saint Michael’s Chapel is a must.
 This is a way of paying tribute to the people who resided here in the past.

-Visit our Travel and Living Section to read about more Travel articles.
+Visit our Travel and Living Section to read more Travel articles.